 Technological development around the world forces producers and service companies to constantly innovate on their production lines.
 The work performed on them must be fast and efficient.
-Employee and production potential must be fully utilized to meet demand and stay on the market with strong competition.
+Employee and production potential must be fully utilised to meet demand and stay on the market with strong competition.

 The main assumptions of a flexible production system (FMS)

-In addition to utilizing the potential, there is another variable that should be taken into account.
+In addition to utilising the potential, there is another variable that should be taken into account.
 Technological development also means dynamic changes in the type of production required.
 A flexible production system plans and even takes for granted that the same production line and the same machines will have to change their profile.

 Regardless of whether these changes are foreseen or not, the production line’s efficiency must remain high.
 FMS is a compromise between automatic machines and manual machine tools.
 The entire production line is managed towards maximum versatility and efficiency at the same time.
 For this purpose, computer control and operation are used.
 The system includes computers and controllers responsible for monitoring.
 Next are the devices used for the production itself, transport works as well as local, central and inter-operational warehouses.